 Michael: We are in a “David-and-Goliath” fight where we don’t have the economics to wage war on the major players.
-That means we have to let the big guys injure themselves.
-I like to think of our competition as a judo match: We have to use the inertia of our opponents to win.
+I like to think of our strategy as a judo match: We have to use the inertia of our opponents to win.

 We have the open source community on our side.
 These customers can tell what’s real and what’s fake in terms of an open source offering.
 Some vendors throw something out as Apache but if no one is contributing to the code, they know it is fake.
-Amazon Web Services and Microsoft Azure have taken advantage of open source code but never paid it back.
-Others major vendors like Oracle have tried an “open core”-type product with a mix of proprietary and open code without success.
+Big players have taken advantage of open source code but never paid it back.
+Others major vendors have tried an “open core”-type product with a mix of proprietary and open code without success.

 Michael: Having a distributed company has pros and cons.
 On the “pro” side, we look at the housing crunch in the Silicon Valley and understand that having a distributed workforce really helps our employees.
 Right now, for example, it is enormously difficult and expensive to start a family in the Silicon Valley.
 We have bright people living in places where they can work and live more economically.
 We can add great talent regardless of their location.

 In hiring around the globe, we achieve a more diverse group of employees.
 We are not relegated to whatever homogenous classes of people that are highly concentrated near our headquarters.

 On the “con” side, it is great to walk down the hallway and say “Hello” to coworkers and talk about a challenge or write a press release together and you can’t always do that with a distributed workforce.
 The connective tissue between people gets weakened.